 During a banquet in September, Goodwill officially honored Hattie Larlham Habilitation Liaison Peggy Seither for going beyond the call of duty to enrich the lives of those she serves at Hattie Larlham.
 Despite being diagnosed with two different types of cancer, Peggy did not take time off work, because she knew the people she served required her attention.
 Peggy's desire to help people with disabilities compelled her to keep working at Hattie Larlham despite her own personal struggles.
 She is an outstanding example of the compassion and caring that Hattie Larlham provides to its residents.

 Hattie’s Café & Gifts was honored as a “Best Overall Success Story” for its rapid growth in recent years.
 All Hattie’s Café & Gifts locations employ people with disabilities, providing empowerment and essential life skills to these employees.
-The first Hattie’s Café & Gifts opened in downtown Hudson in October 2006 with just a handful of employees.
+The first Hattie’s Café & Gifts opened in October 2006 with just a handful of employees.
 Only three years later, the Hattie’s Café franchise includes seven cafes and employs more than 30 people with disabilities.
 Hattie’s Café & Gifts benefits the economy by providing employment to a traditionally underserved population while at the same time operating a socially conscious and fundamentally sound business operation.

 Diagnosed with Asperger’s syndrome, an autism spectrum disorder, Patricia put aside her difficulties with social interactions to become an irreplaceable member of the Hattie Larlham volunteer team.
 Each year, Patricia volunteers more than 100 hours to Hattie Larlham.